Sale of goods legislation: Seller has the right to sell

 One can only transfer the ownership of a good if they are also the owner.
 The third party who bought in good faith will be weaker than the claim of the original owner.

 Description

 Goods must correspond with their descriptions.
 If it is not, the seller will face strict liability.
 For business-to-consumer transactions this term cannot be excluded from the contract, however this term might be excluded in business-to-business transactions.

-Satisfactory quality (USA: warrant of merchantability)
+Satisfactory quality (US: warrant of merchantability)

 The goods must meet the reasonable person test of satisfactory quality.
 This means that the goods should be what a reasonable person would expect by considering price, description and other circumstances.
 However, this right is lost when a defect has been mentioned by the seller in advance or where the buyer inspected the good and the defect was obvious (not hidden or come into effect at a later point).